mgalgs/make-readme-markdown/README.md

 * I need to go for a run

 We convert everything between `;;; Commentary:` and `;;; Code` into markdown.
-See make-readme-markdown.el for an example (you might already be looking at it... whoa, this is really getting meta...).
+See make-readme-markdown.el for a full example (you might already be looking at it... whoa, this is really getting meta...).

 If there's some more syntax you would like to see supported, submit an issue at https://github.com/mgalgs/make-readme-markdown/issues